 Hint: Sell the things you’re getting rid of in a yard sale to earn extra money to help finance your move.
 Donate whatever doesn’t sell (if you donate to a charity, the donation can be written off on your taxes).

 Renting local storage can help make the transition from one space to another much simpler.
-A storage space is a great place to put the things that you know you aren’t going to use every day but that you want to keep.
-Holiday decorations, luggage, off season clothing, files, etc—they can all be kept in a storage unit (preferably one with climate control).
+Storage space is a great place to put the things that you know you aren’t going to use every day but that you want to keep.
+Holiday decorations, luggage, off-season clothing, files, etc—can all be kept in a storage unit (preferably one with climate control).